 Lindsay received degrees in Health and Human Performance and Nutrition from The University of Montana and Montana State, respectively.
 She completed her dietetic internship through the Cal Poly Internship program, earning her Registered Dietitian (RD) credential shortly after.
 Since then she has primarily spent her career working with new moms.
 Lindsay became interested in pre-natal nutrition and breastfeeding when she became a mom herself.
 Now as a mom of two young girls, she understands the struggles of new moms.
 This inspired her to become a lactation consultant in 2017, and she now loves supporting new moms in the maternal program.
 Lindsay lives is Missoula with her husband and two daughters, Ruby and Sylvie.
 She enjoys trying new recipes, hiking on the local trails and spending time with her family at Flathead Lake.

 Shannon earned a B.S. in Community Health Education from Western Washington University.
 She is nationally certified as a personal trainer with Athletics and Fitness Association of America.
 Shannon specializes in Maternal and Women’s Health.
 For more than 21 years, she has shared her passion as a health and fitness professional with others.
 Shannon is passionate about motivating people where they are at—and supporting them in the process of being healthier.
 She believes health is a vehicle, not a destination.
-Shannon lives in Montana’s beautiful Bitterroot Valley, and she loves being active outdoors, running, and hiking.
-Most of all, Shannon loves spending time and making memories with her husband, two teenagers, extended family, and friends.
+Shannon she loves running and being active outdoors.
+Most of all, she loves spending time and making memories with her husband, two teenagers, extended family, and friends.

 Kelly holds a B.S. in Exercise Science from the University of Montana, and has worked in the fitness field for nearly 20 years as a fitness instructor and personal trainer.
 As a native Missoulian, Kelly spent the majority of her childhood outdoors camping, fishing, swimming, biking and playing in the sun.
 In 1996 she starting teaching fitness classes at a local club and fell in love with motivating people to live healthier lives, and to have fun while they sweat.
 When she’s not working, she hikes the mountains of Montana, enjoys as many local community events as her calendar allows, spends time with her friends and family, and dabbles in the art of photography.